2cd/debian-museum/assets/vm-dev/Readme.md

 Finally, the `unsafe-resize-partition.service` (systemd) will automatically resize the disk partition size.

 If it does not work, please feel free to report an issue.

+> Before reporting, please include the log.
+> Run `journalctl -u unsafe-resize-partition.service` and get the output.